Die-KoMa/ak-plan-optimierung/README.md

 The general workflow is:
 1. Read in the constraints from a `.json` file.
 The input format is specified on [this wiki page](https://github.com/Die-KoMa/ak-plan-optimierung/wiki/Input-&-output-format#input--output-format).
 2. Construct an integer linear program (ILP) from the constraints using [PuLP](https://coin-or.github.io/pulp/).
-The ILP formulation is described on [this wiki page](https://github.com/Die-KoMa/ak-plan-optimierung/wiki/LP-formulation).
+The ILP formulation is described on [this wiki page](https://github.com/Die-KoMa/ak-plan-optimierung/wiki/New-LP-Formulation).
 3. Solve the ILP using a solver supported by PuLP, e.g. HiGHS or Gurobi.
 4. Output the solution into a `.json` file.
 The output format is specified on [this wiki page](https://github.com/Die-KoMa/ak-plan-optimierung/wiki/Input-&-output-format#input--output-format).

 ### Setup

+To install this project, clone this repo and run `pip install git+https://github.com/Die-KoMa/ak-plan-optimierung.git`.

 To run `pulp_solve.py` you need to install [PuLP](https://coin-or.github.io/pulp/) and possibly the actual solver you want to run.